 Just as you can buy too little coverage, it’s possible to buy too much.
 Excess coverage is a waste of money.

-For example, if you have few assets, you probably don’t need as high of a liability limit as someone with a lot to lose.
+If you have few assets, you probably don’t need as high of a liability limit as someone with a lot to lose.
 If your car wouldn’t be expensive to replace, you might be able to get by with less collision or comprehensive coverage or drop that coverage entirely.

 7. Sticking with the same insurer year after year

 Car insurance is highly competitive.
-It’s possible to reduce your costs by hundreds of dollars a year by simply switching to another carrier.
+It’s possible to reduce costs by hundreds of dollars a year by simply switching to another carrier.

 When your next bill arrives, note the coverages you have and seek quotes from other insurers to find out if you would save by switching.